fruitcoder/extract-case-value/Sources/ExtractCaseValueMacros/Documentation.docc/Documentation.md

 @Row {
   @Column {
     To extract a simple value annotate an enum with the `ExtractCaseValue` macro and provide the expected type as a generic along with a name for the comuted property.
-This will use the `firstMatchingType` as a default to use the first associated value in a case that matches the expected type (in this case `String`).
+This will use the ``CaseExtractionKind/firstMatchingType`` as a default to use the first associated value in a case that matches the expected type (in this case `String`).
   }
   @Column {
     ![Screenshot of Xcode showing the marco expansion on a Path enum with a String as return type](sample-one)